guptakanak0205-byte/Habit_tracker/README.md

 # Habit_tracker
-This is my first repository helpful for tacking our habits done on daily basis
+This is my first repository helpful for tacking our habits done on daily basis.
+Reporter - Kanak Gupta